Moddable-OpenSource/moddable/documentation/data/data.md

 The hexadecimal digits may be uppercase or lowercase.
 If the optional separator argument is provided, it must appear between each pair of hexadecimal digits.

-The optional separator must be a single character in the 7-bit ASCII rangle
+The optional separator must be a single character in the 7-bit ASCII range.

 ### `static toString(buffer [[, separator], hexChars]);`